Women and literacy

 Trends in Staff Development for Adult ESL Instructors - Miriam Burt and Fran Keenan NCLE Q and A, June, 1998

-Verizon Literacy Campus (formerly Verizon Literacy University) - online overview of issues and topics in adult and intergenerational literacy.
+Thinkfinity, formerly Verizon Literacy Campus, (formerly Verizon Literacy University) - online overview of issues and topics in adult and intergenerational literacy.
 VLC describes itself in this way: VLC features high quality, free information on literacy and on volunteering, orientation and training for literacy volunteers, and professional development for literacy professionals, including a growing selection of self-paced online courses and a library of resources for adult and family literacy practioners."

 AAA Math - interactive site; hundreds of pages of practice and problems to solve

-Adult Learning Mathematics - a research forum, including print and online resources
+Adult Learning Mathematics - articles and resources

 Science Connections - "online learning environment that